zequipe/test_matlab/README.md

 3. In the build directory, remove any file with the same name as the mex file to be compiled ([`yes_clean_build_dir_before_copy.m`](https://github.com/zaikunzhang/test_matlab/blob/master/fix/yes_clean_build_dir_before_copy.m)).

+Any one of these there actions will resolve the conflict between the `timestwo.mexa64` in `build` (and loaded into the memory) and the one in `src` when we redo **Step 2** mentioned above.

-However, doing any one of them **after** copying the source files cannot solve the problem:
+However, doing any one of them **after** copying the source files cannot solve the problem.
 MATLAB will still crash, but this time during the copying ([`no_clear_mex_after_copy.m`](https://github.com/zaikunzhang/test_matlab/blob/master/fix/no_clear_mex_after_copy.m), [`no_clean_src_dir_after_copy.m`](https://github.com/zaikunzhang/test_matlab/blob/master/fix/no_clean_src_dir_after_copy.m), [`no_clean_build_dir_after_copy.m`](https://github.com/zaikunzhang/test_matlab/blob/master/fix/no_clean_build_dir_after_copy.m)).
+This is simply because they cannot resolve the conflict specified above.

 ## Contact